-Effective January 1, 2018, U.S. tax reform also introduced the base erosion and anti-abuse tax (BEAT).
-The BEAT is broadly levied on U.S. tax deductions created by certain payments by a U.S. taxpayer, e.g., for interest and services, to its non-US affiliated companies.
-The BEAT is payable to the extent that a tax calculation based on a modified taxable income that limits certain deductions exceeds the tax based on ordinary federal taxable income with adjustments.
-There are significant uncertainties in the application of the BEAT, the resolution of which may depend in part on guidance from the U.S. Department of the Treasury.
+Effective January 1, 2018, U.S. tax reform introduced the base erosion and anti-abuse tax ("BEAT").
+The BEAT is broadly levied on U.S. tax deductions created by base erosion payments by a US taxpayer, e.g., for interest and services, to its non-US affiliated companies.
+The BEAT is payable to the extent that the tax calculation based on modified taxable income exceeds the tax based on ordinary federal taxable income with adjustments.
+Based on the current analysis of the BEAT regime, after the issuance of the proposed regulations issued by the US Department of Treasury on December 13, 2018, CS Holdings considers it more likely than not that it will be subject to the BEAT in 2018.
+CS Holdings allocated the BEAT liability to its subsidiaries based on the subsidiary's relative contribution of base erosion payments to the BEAT.
+As such, the Company was allocated \$36 million in BEAT liability for 2018.
+The finalization of the US BEAT regulations is expected to occur in 2019 which may result in changes to the 2018 BEAT position.
+In addition, US tax reform introduced interest expense limitation provisions which could result in the deferral of interest expense deductions.
+CS Holdings did not have any interest expense deferrals for 2018.
+As such, there was no allocation of interest expense deferral to the Company.